 Midline discrepancy is a persistent problem that occurs quite oftenly and one that all orthodontists will encounter sooner or later.
 Patients with bone tissue, soft tissue and dental cavities have a possibility to occur with midline discrepancy.
 In midline discrepancy it is essential to have a correct diagnosis of the cause and the role of the mouth components.
-A successful orthodontic treatment depends on correct diagnosis of this malformation.
+A successful orthodontic treatment is highly dependent on dental symmetry.

 Midline discrepancy can arise from jaw/skeletal problems, jaw deviation, dental problems i.e unilateral deciduous, permanent tooth eruption, teeth crowding, and missing teeth/teeth.
 It can be treated easily, if midline discrepancy is due to jaw deviation and if the patient refers to a dentist before puberty.
 It’s easily treated with removable orthodontic appliances.
 However, if the patient refers to the dentist after puberty and midline discrepancy is due to jaw/skeletal problems, midline discrepancy should be treated through jaw surgery and orthodontics.
 Therefore, priority is given to early treatment with orthodontics without surgical intervention.
 Patients with tooth problems need fixed treatment, which can be done at any age given their gum conditions.

 Midline discrepancy may be of dental or bone origin, or a combination of both.
 Occasionally, it is possible to have a change in the functional direction of the mandible.
 This is able to lead to midline discrepancy.